disastrid/instruments_lab/docs/_research/absurd-music-design.md

 {% include youtube.html youtube="zDlJxEdK790" %}

 After introducing some of his works (e.g. the Ohm My God synth) John supported the attendees with many suggestions and reflections throughout the overall Hackathon.
-Besides mentoring, John also found the time develop his own absurd musical interface: he tried very hard to screw a MIDI controller.
+Besides mentoring, John also found the time develop his own absurd musical interface: he tried very hard to screw up a MIDI controller.
 We believe he succeeded.

 ___